 The Counts of Hamaland played a key role in the regional power plays.
 A few examples that are further detailed elsewhere include:

 - Dirk II of Holland was possibly married to Gerberga van Hamaland.
-Their (possible) son became Wichmann IV of Gent, one of the first nobles in what would later become Brabant. (mid 10th century)
+Their (possible) son became Wichmann IV of Gent, one of the first nobles in what later would become Brabant. (mid 10th century)

 - Godfrey I of Verdun was married to Averada of Zutphen (died in 961) the daughter of Everhard Saxo Meginharden of Hamaland.
 She was her first wife.
 Everhard was a stepbrother of Wichmond.